-Founder of Move Studios, Former Professional England Rugby Player and Lululemon Ambassador.
+We sat down with Founder of Move Studios, Former Professional England Rugby Player and Lululemon Ambassador Christian Lewis-Pratt to discuss all things EAT, MOVE, MIND, SLEEP to deep dive into his lifestyle.

-1) Eat, move, mind or sleep - which is most important to you?
+Q) EAT, MOVE, MIND or SLEEP - which is most important to you?

 - 6am rise and 15 minute walk to work: headphones in, creative time (most my best ideas for classes or the day ahead come to me on that walk)